-- commitments from JPMorgan Chase Bank and Morgan Stanley Senior Funding, Inc. to provide a new \$25 million revolving facility.
-For further details regarding the amendment and commitments, see "Prospectus Supplement Summary-Amendment to Senior Bank Facilities, Additional Term Loan and New Revolving Facility." - (2) Includes an amendment fee and an agent fee with respect to the pending amendment to the credit agreement, commitment fees with respect to the additional term loan facility and revolving credit facility, the underwriters' discounts, legal, accounting and other professional expenses and printing and other costs in connection with this offering.
+For further details regarding the amendment and restatement, see "Prospectus Supplement Summary-Amendment to Senior Bank Facilities, Additional Term Loan and New Revolving Facility."

+(2) Includes an amendment fee and an agent fee with respect to the pending amendment to the credit agreement, commitment fees with respect to the additional term loan facility and revolving credit facility, the underwriters' discounts, legal, accounting and other professional expenses and printing and other costs in connection with this offering.